LICKMEPLZ/project_visualization/README.md

 This graph is used to depict the relationship between the resting blood pressure and chest pain of patients.

 <img src="./image/knn_classification.png">
+Using our analysis of our Heart Disease dataset, we used machine learning classification.
+For our machine laerning classification, we used